Lawyering In The Age of AI

 Lawyers are smart and adaptive.
 The problem is so is AI.

-There is a clear need to do something when it comes to AI and your lawyering.
+There is a clear need to do something when it comes to AI and the future of your lawyering.

 Paul Ippolito is Principal of Ippolito Advisory.
 He is a legal futurist, lawyer coach and consultant to the legal profession.
 Paul is available for media enquiries, speaking and consulting.
 You can contact him here.